BuildYourOwnCloud/microk8s-x-RaspberryPi/README.md

 ### Optional Parts

- - 2 x USB to 2 PIN Fan Connector (Link):
+ - 2 x USB to 2 PIN Fan Connector or 4 PIN Fan Connector (Link):

 The UTRONICS case has two optional 80MM case fans which come with it.
 These fans came with 2-pin connectors and there is seemingly no where to easily connect them as the GPIO pins are attached to POE hats.
 One simple way to solve this problem is to use a USB to 2-Pin fan connector cable or create your own.
 These can be found on AliExpress, eBay and Amazon.

+If you opted for the more expensive replacement Noctua fans, you will need 4 PIN Fan connectors instead.
+Theres can be found from this link on eBay or this link on Amazon.

  - 2 x Noctua Silent 80mm Fan (Link):

 Two fans are included with the UTRONICS case but they are pretty basic.
 One optional recommendation is to replace these with high quality Noctua silent fans or high performance fans such as the Noctua NF-A9x14.
+These fans are a little thicker than the ones provided with the cluster, but they do fit and do work nicely in the case.

- - Rock Pi X (Link):
+ - Rock Pi X for Intel x86_64 Multi-arch support (Link):

 For those who want multi-architecture support in their cluster, the Rock Pi X is a great addition to the cluster and it includes the required pins in order to utilise the POE hat.
 The Rock Pi X includes an Intel CPU, a Cherry Trail Quad Core Z8350 64Bit CPU and therefore, can be used to bring x86_64 support to the cluster if required.
 This is quite useful if you plan to use the cluster to perform software builds.
 A different Ubuntu image is required to boot this machine.

+The Ubuntu Installation instructions for the Rock Pi X can be found here: [https://wiki.radxa.com/RockpiX/install/ubuntu](https://wiki.radxa.com/RockpiX/install/ubuntu).

 ![RockPiX Intel x86_64 Machine](/images/RockPiX.jpeg)